pchiorean/Indentz/README.md

 #### **Clip**

+📍 _Suggested shortcut:_ Num\*

-The script inserts the selected objects into a _clipping frame_ or, if already clipped, restores them.
+Inserts the selected objects into a _clipping frame_ or, if already clipped, restores them.

-_Warning:_ It uses the clipboard, so make sure you don't lose anything important.
+> ⚠️ **Warning:** It uses the clipboard, so make sure you don't lose anything important.

-_Suggested shortcut:_ `Num*`

 #### **ClipRelease**

+📍 _Suggested shortcut:_ ⌃Num\*

 Releases one or several objects from their _clipping frames_.
 If nothing is selected, it will release all clipped objects from the current spread.

-_Suggested shortcut:_ `⌃Num*`

 ---